• Skip to primary navigation

 Smooth paste made.

 The consistency of the batter should be like pakodi batter.
-Whisk the batter well until it is very light and fluffy.
+Transfer the batter to a large bowl.

 Batter whisked until light and fluffy.